RTEMS/rtems-docs/user/rsb/index.rst

 .. topic:: Setting up your Host

-   :ref:`Hosts` details setting up hosts.
+   See :ref:`QuickStartHost` for details on setting up hosts.

 The RTEMS Source Builder has two types of configuration data.
 The first is the *build set*.
 A *build set* describes a collection of packages that define a set